Making a gingerbread house is no simple task (unless of course you get one of those pre-fab houses, in which case these notes will be of little help).

-The following are instructions I used with a gingerbread house making endeavor with my young friend Audrey.
+The following are instructions I used with a gingerbread house making endeavor with a young friend.
 If you plan on making a gingerbread house yourself, I hope you find them useful.

 How to Make a Gingerbread HousePrint